Leandro Barbosa

 Leandro Mateus Barbosa (/pt/; born November 28, 1982), also known as Leandrinho Barbosa, is a Brazilian former professional basketball player who is an assistant coach for the Sacramento Kings of the National Basketball Association (NBA).
 He also represented the senior Brazilian national basketball team.
-Barbosa previously won the NBA Sixth Man of the Year Award, with the Suns in 2007, and an NBA championship with Golden State in 2015.
+Barbosa previously won the NBA Sixth Man of the Year Award, with the Suns in 2007, and an NBA championship with the Warriors in 2015.
 In Brazil, he is also commonly known by his nickname "Leandrinho" ("Little Leandro") Barbosa, and in the United States, Barbosa was nicknamed "the Brazilian Blur", referring to his playing speed.
 At a height of 1.92 m tall, Barbosa played at the shooting guard position.

 Early career

 Barbosa started his career with Palmeiras when he was 17.
 Barbosa played in the regional São Paulo State Championship, under the command of Lula Ferreira, who went on to become the senior Brazilian national team's head coach.

-At the age of 19, while playing in the regional São Paulo State Championship with Palmeiras, Barbosa averaged 14.2 points per game.
+At age 19, while playing in the regional São Paulo State Championship with Palmeiras, Barbosa averaged 14.2 points per game.
 After that, he was traded to the Brazilian club Bauru, in January 2001.

 During his first season as a professional in Brazil, while playing with Tilibra/Bauru, Barbosa was coached by Jorge "Guerrinha" Guerra.
 He averaged 15.8 points, 6.4 assists, and 1.7 steals per game.
 Barbosa was named the São Paulo State Championship's 2001 Rookie of the Year.
-He ended the season as the regional competition's fourth-ranked player in three-point field goal percentage, sixth in assists, and eleventh in field goals.
+He ended the season as the regional competition's fourth-ranked player in three-point field goal percentage, sixth in assists, and 11th in field goals.
 In 2002, Barbosa won Brazil's top-tier level league, the Brazilian Championship, as a member of Bauru.
-He was also selected to the senior Brazilian national team, and Barbosa played at the 2002 FIBA World Championship.
+He was also selected to the senior Brazilian national team and played at the 2002 FIBA World Championship.